 Psychologists, Therapists, Counselors, Social Workers, Nurse Practitioners and Nurses

 - Presentation material (PDFs/downloadable slides)

-- Live event presentations (via Zoom) with live attendee Q&A scheduled for all speakers post-presentation
+- 6 event presentations (with attendee Q&A for speakers post-presentation*)

 - Private event dashboard providing bonus material and special sponsor offers

 *Live event Q&A only. **Presentation recordings will be available approx. one month post-event.
 All recordings are included in registration and will be available to registrants post-event.
 For non-registrants, recordings will be available for purchase at an increased rate.

 Andrew Farah, MD

 Dr. Andrew Farah is a a graduate of Clemson University who earned his MD at the Medical University of South Carolina, and then completed his residency in psychiatry at Wake Forest University.
 Dr. Farah was named “Distinguished Fellow of the American Psychiatric Association” in 2015 for his teaching, research, and his original contributions to the field.
 He is widely regarded as an expert on post-concussion syndrome, the prevention of dementia, and the “homocysteine theory of depression”.
 His research focuses on neuro-protection and preventative neuropsychiatry.
 He has consulted on various forensic cases and legal matters over the past 19 years.
 He now serves as the Chief of Psychiatry at the High Point Division of the University of North Carolina Healthcare System.
 He is the author of Hemingway’s Brain, has published widely in his field, and served as editor for two psychiatric journals.